 - Complicated Reporting: Smartsheet does have very thorough reporting capabilities — especially with the recent addition of work visualization techniques and account maps — but the methodology can be somewhat convoluted.
 While you can request almost any type of report (filtered to focus on a specific person, time frame, task status, etc.), the process takes time and requires many steps.
 If you need to perform a lot of quick analytics for your business and don’t want to spend a lot of time, Smartsheet may not be the software for you.

 - Limited Calendar View: Smartsheet’s calendar view is pretty useful in general, but be warned that it can only display a certain number of tasks/events at a time.
 If you have a full schedule, you may not be able to see the full picture without opening up another window.

 Positive Reviews & Testimonials

 Smartsheet is one of those love-it-or-hate-it programs, but from what I’ve seen, it has far more devotees than detractors.
 People seem to be especially stoked about the iOS mobile app, which functions the way that apps should, smoothly and efficiently.
-Additionally, the software’s inherent versatility has won praise from very diverse industries, and you can find that list of awards here.
+Additionally, the software’s inherent versatility has won praise from very diverse industries:

 “I’m addicted to Smartsheet – I take it with me wherever I go.
 Whether I’m commuting home on the train, pulling up a sheet on my iPad during a meeting, or basing a conference presentation about what we’ve been able to accomplish, Smartsheet is the way I work.
 It’s changed my life.” – Director of Advancement Information Services, Loyola University.